An overview of attachments in Small Improvements

-Both the employee and HR are able to add attachments to an employee’s user profile.
+Employees, HR Admins and Assistants, and the employee's direct manager are able to add attachments to an employee’s user profile.
 Uploading files such as an employee’s role description and a get-to-know-me document make for a more complete overview of the individual.

 Employees can access attachments from their profiles directly from the Helpful Resources sidebar when viewing other content in the application (e.g., while writing notes in a 1:1 meeting with their manager).

 Attachments on an employee's profile page can either be public (visible to everyone in the account) or protected (visible to the employee, their management chain, and HR Admins).

 Attachments in Performance Reviews

 Both the employee, managers, and HR admins can add attachments directly to the performance review.
 This enables feedback conversations to be enhanced with outside content that doesn't easily fit into other review questions but can be directly accessed on the review itself.

 - One example is the ability to attach previous paper-based reviews that you have from previous years before using Small Improvements.
 If you’ve previously used Google Docs or Word to document a review, you can attach this data to the new performance review in Small Improvements so everything is contained in one place.